01 of 07

 06 of 07

 Manufacturers will list a size for pattern match on the back of the carpet sample.
-This is the extra amount of carpet you need to buy, in order to be certain that you will have enough to match up the two pieces of carpet.
-Generally,... the amount required for pattern match is the size of the pattern – so for example, if you have a carpet that has a pattern consisting of 3” squares, then the extra amount of carpet you would need to buy would be 3”.
+This is the extra amount of carpet you need to buy, to be certain that you will have enough to match up the two pieces of carpet.
+The amount required... for pattern match is the size of the pattern – so for example, if you have a carpet that has a pattern consisting of 3” squares, then the extra amount of carpet you would need to buy would be 3”.

 07 of 07